JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

 folder: mydoc
 ---
 ## Introduction
-The WiFi Wireless Gateway (WiFi Gateway) receives messages from the Wireless sensors and sends them to the PrivateEyePi or JemRF Monitoring server.
+The WiFi Wireless Gateway (WiFi Gateway) receives messages from the Wireless sensors and sends them to the PrivateEyePi or JemRF Monitoring service.
 This eliminates the need for a Raspberry PI computer and all that extra overhead.
 The Gateway provides an easy to use tool to get your wireless sensors online free of configuring and programming a computer first.<br />

 The WiFi Gateway is in the same physical case as the current WiFi IoT Sensors.
  * Follows the same setup process as our WiFi IoT Sensors to connect to the local WiFi.